onlysumitg/qhttp_setup/README.md

 # QHTTP

-Its still in initial development so there might be bugs.
+Its still in active development so there might be bugs.
 But this version is fully functional.
 Please feel free to report the bugs at onlysumitg@gmail.com

 ### About QHTTP
 QHTTP simply allow you to expose any DB2 for I stored procedure as a Restful service.
+It should take less then 5 minutes to setup and should not take more then couple of minutes to expose the stored procedure as service.
 Its specifically designed not to include any business logic.
 So, all the business logic should stay on IBM i.

 ### Requirements
 - **Dont need to install the QHTTP jar file on IBM I.